RosaWagner/Borel/README_en.md

 It is interesting to note that traditional cursive fonts often feature a very light strokes.
 This is partly due to design constraints — thickening the strokes in such a small space could distort the letter’s identification at small size— and the will to mimic the ballpoint pen.
 This stresses the importance of increasing letter size to accommodate a bolder weight.

 **Finally, a common design issue disrupts the natural rhythm of words.** In an effort to simplify the design process, letters are frequently connected at a consistent height, which forces them to join at an identical diagonal angle.
-While this makes all connections uniform—and thus easier to make for the designer—,it results in a rigid and overly regular appearance.
+While this makes all connections uniform—and thus easier to make for the designer— it results in a rigid and overly regular appearance.
+Connecting letters at the same height can lead to shape confusion: for example, an 'o' may resemble an 'a' if the connection point is too low.

 ![primarium project](documentation/images/rythm.gif)*From top to bottom: Écriture A (by Malou Verlomme, Laurence Bedoin, Marion Andrews), Gaston (by Jean Boyault) and Écolier (by JM Douteau).*